AbenezerMamo/just-ified-kidding/README.md

 42. Stick up the fine gram.
 Called in the igloot
 43. Pike's peek.
 From my head to my heel toe.
 I can't even shift dawg.
 I like my speed in one gear.
 Trying to boost me a GT engine too.
 Just the tires i can't a Ford
 44. Soft stick and a hardly spoken.
 Inverted power moves.
 Omh that's unholy of me.
+45. This kid named Justin Der leading the youth.
+No joke I thought I was being trolled.
+Like, here I am on my stool thinking I'm doing social good enabling and kids out here serving it on a platter.
+Cheesy as sh*t but damn, good on you kid.
+I'm taking notes.
+Aye!